 Current Tests Available to Determine Herpes Infection

-There are a number of testing procedures to determine a Herpes infection.
+There are a number of testing procedures to determine a Herpes infection, and new advanced techniques are being developed.
 Proper diagnostic procedures include a physical examination of infected areas by a qualified health care professional.
 Most experienced practitioners are competent in identifying HSV by its visible characteristics.
 Cell cultures are the standard test for confirmation, and must be taken by sampling or swabbing an active lesion.
 Many experts recommend that a culture be taken even in the case of a “classic herpes” visual diagnosis, to confirm the diagnosis and viral type.

 Swab Tests on Active Infections